pikvm/pikvm/pages/Community_FAQ.md

 ```

 ### Troubleshooting
-- **It is expected that you are aware of basic networking while working on this project and that you have read up on the project prior to going to Discord**
+- :exclamation:**It is expected that you are aware of basic networking while working on this project and that you have read up on the project prior to going to Discord**:exclamation:
   - Do you know the IP?
   - Can you ping the IP?
   - Did you swap cables?